** We are now contemplating an ONLINE version of the Masters for 2021. **

 The Master of Narrative Therapy and Community Work is a collaboration between Dulwich Centre and University of Melbourne (Department of Social Work).

 We are very excited about what this program is meaning for narrative ideas.
 It’s a practice-based program, with a wide-range of national and international teachers.
 It’s also been specifically designed to spark continual innovation in the field.
-Participants have graduated from Singapore, Canada, Australia, Spain, Hong Kong, Israel, Tanzania, Ireland, Chile, South Africa, Denmark, Mexico, New Zealand and the UK and their innovative work is stretching the field.
+Participants have graduated from Singapore, Canada, Australia, Japan, Spain, Hong Kong, Israel, China, Rwanda, Tanzania, Ireland, Chile, South Africa, Denmark, Qatar, Turkey, Mexico, India, New Zealand and the UK and their innovative work is stretching the field.

 We have included below some formal information about the program.